-Prerequisite(s): GAM 152, CS 175, MAT 100
+Prerequisite(s): GAM 152, CS 175, MAT 100 Credit may be received for either GAM 200 or GAM 205, not both.

-This project is divided into two semesters and focuses on the creation of a simple real-time game or simulation with 2D graphics (3D games are not allowed in this course).
-Students will either work in teams made up only of BA in Game Design students or with students from GAM 200.
-BA in Game Design -only teams may use commercial game engines, middleware, or other libraries that teams with GAM 200 students may not use.
-Additional topics may include basic software architecture, essential development practices, fundamentals of team dynamics, and task prioritization methods
+This project is divided into two semesters and focuses on the creation of a simple real-time game or simulation with 2D graphics (3D games are not allowed).
+Students will either work in teams made up only of BAGD students or with students from GAM 200.
+BAGD-only teams can use commercial game engines, middleware, or other libraries that teams with GAM 200 students cannot.
+Additional topics may include basic software architecture, essential development practices, fundamentals of team dynamics, and task prioritization methods.